 Students participate in hands-on workshops geared for various grade levels from kindergarten through high school.
 These experiences are aligned with state and national standards.
-The workshops we offer are described on our elementary school, middle school and high school program pages.

-There are different field trip workshops available during the fall and spring semesters for K-2, 3-5, middle and high school levels.
+There are different field trip workshops available during the fall and spring semesters for K-2, 3-5, middle school and high school levels.
 You will need to select your preferred workshop experience based on the age of the students and time of year.

 Field trips generally are offered Wednesdays and Thursdays* during the fall and Tuesdays and Wednesdays during the spring.
 Not every workshop activity is available each day.
 When you fill out the online field trip registration form, you will select your desired field trip dates and workshops; please note the different field trip times offered below.
 We will be in touch to confirm that the topics and dates you selected are available.

 Most field trips consist of two 75-minute workshops in a lab setting.
 Groups are split into two groups, which complete workshops simultaneously and then switch labs to complete the second activity.
 Most workshops are limited to 25 students per activity with groups rotating through activities.
 The recommended number of students per field trip is 50 or less.
 The maximum number of students we can accommodate at one time is 75, depending on the date.
 If your group is larger than 75 students, you will need to come on separate field trip dates.

 Field trips do not have a lunch break built in but there is the option to eat lunch on the Town Center floor following the conclusion of your second activity.

 Field Trip Schedule: 9:30 a.m.-noon, back-to-back activities

 10:45 a.m.-noon – Workshop Activity 2